 He is only too familiar with his pupils' hostile attitude both to his lectures and to himself, but today he feels their impatience, their oafishness, more painfully than ever before and, after their ritually dismissive and bored response to his passionate lecture on Ibsen's The Wild Duck, he reaches a point of crisis.

 Shyness and Dignity is the story of a man's awakening to a world that no longer recongises what he has always stood for or his talent.
 Dag Solstad is Norway's leading author, an icon among Scandinavian writers and a leading figure of the political left.
 This novel, in Sverre Lyngstad's fine translation, is one of Solstad's major works.

-Dag Solstad is one of Norway's leading contemporary authors.
-His work has consistently won critical acclaim and he is the only author to have received the Norwegian Critics Prize three times.
-All three of his novels available in English have been listed for the Independent Foreign Fiction Prize: Shyness and Dignity was shortlisted in 2007 and Novel 11, Book 18 and Professor Andersen's Night were longlisted in 2009 and 2012.
+Dag Solstad is one of Norway’s leading and most celebrated contemporary writers.
+Solstad has won many Norwegian and international awards, most recently the Swedish Academy Nordic Prize in 2017, and is the only author to have won the Norwegian Critics Prize three times.
+All three of his novels already published in English – Shyness and Dignity, Novel 11, Book 18 and Professor Andersen's Night – have been listed for the Independent Foreign Fiction Prize.